Uruguay: Economy

 In 1991, the country experienced an increase in strikes to obtain wage compensation to offset inflation and to oppose the privatizations desired by the government of Luis Alberto Lacalle.
-A general strike was called in 1992, and the privatization policy was widely rejected by referendum (71.6% against the privatization of telecommunications).
+A general strike was called in 1992, and the privatization policy was widely rejected by the referendum.
 In 1994 and 1995, Uruguay faced economic difficulties caused by the liberalization of foreign trade, which increased the trade deficit.
-The Montevideo Gas Company and the Pluma airline were turned over to the private sector, but the pace of privatization slowed down in 1996.
+The Montevideo Gas Company and the Pluna airline were turned over to the private sector, but the pace of privatization slowed down in 1996.
 Uruguay experienced a major economic and financial crisis between 1999 and 2002, principally a spillover effect from the economic problems of Argentina.
-The economy contracted by 11%, and unemployment climbed to 21%.
-Despite the severity of the trade shocks, Uruguay's financial indicators remained more stable than those of its neighbours, a reflection of its solid reputation among investors and its investment-grade sovereign bond rating, one of only two in South America.
+The economy contracted by 11%, and unemployment climbed to 14–21%.

 In 2004, the Batlle government signed a three-year $1.1 billion stand-by arrangement with the International Monetary Fund (IMF), committing the country to a substantial primary fiscal surplus, low inflation, considerable reductions in external debt, and several structural reforms designed to improve competitiveness and attract foreign investment.
 Uruguay terminated the agreement in 2006 following the early repayment of its debt but maintained a number of the policy commitments.
 Vázquez, who assumed the government in March 2005, created the Ministry of Social Development and sought to reduce the country's poverty rate with a $240 million National Plan to Address the Social Emergency (PANES), which provided a monthly conditional cash transfer of approximately $75 to over 100,000 households in extreme poverty.
-In exchange, those receiving the benefits were required to participate in community work, ensure that their children attended school daily, and had regular health check-ups.
+In exchange, those receiving the benefits were required to participate in community work, ensure that their children attended school daily, and have regular health check-ups.